 - ASD is found in children of all racial/ethnic groups and socioeconomic backgrounds.
 It occurs in both boys and girls, but is more common in boys.

 - The first signs of ASD are often seen between the ages of 12 and 24 months, but many children may not show clear signs until much later.

 - Early identification and intensive intervention can have a significant impact on future academic, behavioral and adaptive success.

-- Children’s National Center for Autism Spectrum Disorders and the hospital-based Autism Behavioral Communications (ABC) team provide services to support the growth and development of your child with autism spectrum disorder.
+- Children’s National Center for Autism Spectrum Disorders and the hospital-based Autism Behavioral Consult team provide services to support the growth and development of your child with autism spectrum disorder.

 Autism spectrum disorder (ASD) is a neurodevelopmental condition that affects many areas of functioning.
 It is defined by difficulties with social communication and interaction skills, and the presence of restricted, repetitive patterns of behavior or interest.

 Researchers don’t know what causes ASD.
 It may be caused by certain genes.
 A child with ASD may also have differences in brain structure or with certain chemicals in the brain, though many do not.
 Researchers do know that ASD is not caused by what a parent does to raise a child.

 Much less commonly, other things that may cause ASD include:

 - Being exposed to toxins in the environment before or after birth